mattpolzin/swift-test-codecov/README.md

 ## Installing with Make

-Run `sudo make install` to install on MacOS.
+Run `sudo make install` to install.

 Run `sudo make uninstall` to uninstall.